 What Is Civil Engineering And Building Construction?

-Civil Engineering & Construction deals with designing, building and maintaining the infrastructure we rely on daily: buildings, roads, bridges, water and energy systems, waste networks, and many more.
+Civil Engineering & Construction deals with designing, building, and maintaining the infrastructure we rely on daily: buildings, roads, bridges, water and energy systems, and waste networks.
 People who work in Civil Engineering and construction need to adapt plans and structures and find solutions to complex problems such as the increase in human population or natural disasters.
-In order to practice as a civil engineer you will need to know a lot about the properties of construction materials, such as concrete or steel, and how construction machinery functions.
-With their extensive knowledge, engineers can design structures that meet requirements for cost, safety, reliability, durability and energy efficiency.
-You will be involved in all stages of a construction project, from the selection of the building site, writing specifications for processes and materials, hiring subcontractors, ensuring safety compliance with building codes, and supervising all phases of construction.
-Civil engineers rely on computer-aided design (CAD) systems.
-CAD systems make it easy to modify designs and generate blueprints for construction projects.
+To practice as a civil engineer you will need to know a lot about the properties of construction materials, such as concrete or steel, and how construction machinery functions.

-Some of the specialisations included in Civil Engineering are Transport Engineering, Environmental Engineering, and Geotechnical Engineering.
+Some of the specializations included in Civil Engineering are Transport Engineering, Environmental Engineering, and Geotechnical Engineering.
 Civil engineering and building construction are two interconnected disciplines that form the backbone of infrastructure development.
 They play a pivotal role in shaping the world we live in, from the skyscrapers that touch the sky to the roads we travel on.

 Types of Civil Engineering